 - Company name registration certificate

-- Proof of the address of the registered office
+- Confirmation of registered office address

 - Written consent of directors and shareholders

 The stages of opening a new company VASP in Ireland: